toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 ## Does Expedia Offer JSON Schema Files for Product API?

 Expedia does not offer JSON schemas, but we do offer a [Swagger.json](https://services.expediapartnercentral.com/products/swagger.json) file that should enable our partners to build an integration to Expedia Product API quickly.
-For more information, please watch our (Video Tutorial)[/apis/product-management/product-api/video.html].
+For more information, please watch our [Video Tutorial](/apis/product-management/product-api/video.html).

 ## Product API Versioning Documentation and Maintenance Strategy for Older Versions